Bergschaf/Pyduino-Plugin/README.md

 Then open a .pino file and the Extension will provide Syntax Highlighting and Error Checking.

 To run the code, press Ctrl+Shift+D to open the Debug menu.
-Select the Pyduino configuration and press the green play button.
+Select the Pyduino configuration and press the green run button.

 ## Features